Tatyasaheb-27/Network_reconnaissance/README.md

  • Learned how attackers can use port scanning as reconnaissance.
  • Explored how Wireshark complements Nmap by providing packet-level insights.

 ⸻

-✅ Interview Question Answers

-Check Answers.md for detailed responses to the provided interview questions.

-⸻